Designer: C.M. Ralph

 Having been able to recently play both versions of the game, the changes include a name change for the protagonist and Tessy being cast as a model rather than a drag queen (see below).
 Moreover the couples at the Red Herring Café swap partners in the “straightened” version.
 Also, some of the clues and answers change.

-Moving this Summer CM found the original diskettes , and with the help of Andrew Borman and the Strong Museum of Play in Rochester New York, she and Adrienne Shaw were able to get the game in a playable format.
+Moving this Summer CM found the original diskettes , and with the help of Andrew Borman and the Strong Museum of Play in Rochester New York, she and Adrienne Shaw were able to get the game in a playable format (Andrew has written about the process here).
 Jason Scott at the Internet Archive then got it online, where you can play Caper in the Castro or Murder on Main Street.
 You can also watch a play through of the game here.

 CM Ralph is now retired from a 42 year career in manufacturing and can now spend all of her time working on her art which you can learn more about and follow here.